Vitamins, Minerals, and Dietary Supplements for Optimum Health

 If finances permit, I suggest that everybody also take a ‘green supplement’ daily.
 With regard to the oxidative stress to which we are all subject as a byproduct of energy production in each of our cells and from exposure to the sun (as well as exposure to environmental pollutants), I have come to realize that the antioxidant vitamins (beta-carotene, vitamin C, and vitamin E) and the anti-oxidant minerals (copper, manganese, selenium, and zinc) are ‘the tip of the iceberg’ with regard to antioxidants which we obtain from our food and/or dietary supplements.
 The ‘iceberg’ is the hundreds and thousands of antioxidants found in the dozens of different fruits and vegetables.
 Thus, along with eating a variety of fruits and vegetables every day, I suggest a ‘green supplement’ daily.
 The green supplement which I take is Fruit4Life and Veggies4Life, marketed by Swanson®.
 This whole food product is produced via high quality manufacturing practices, including a low heat process which does not destroy the phytonutrients present in the fruits and vegetables.
 Another high quality 'green supplement' is Juice Plus +®, available through network marketing or at their website.
 Juice Plus + is also a whole food product produced via high quality manufacturing practices, including a low heat process.
 Furthermore, there is a substantial body of published research in peer-reviewed journals showing a variety of health benefits associated with Juice Plus +.

-My thoughts on supplemental vitamin C and vitamin E have been in a state of flux for the past several years, as I continue to read and study more about these anti-oxidant vitamins.
+My thoughts on supplemental vitamin C and vitamin E have shifted.
 I no longer recommend supplemental vitamin C for a healthy adult, although I do recommend high dose vitamin C (500 - 1000 mg every 3-4 hours) short-term at the onset of upper respiratory symptoms.
 Vitamin E exists in nature (in the oil of plants, to prevent oxidation of the oil in the plant) as a complex of 8 compounds – alpha, beta, gamma, and delta tocopherols and alpha, beta, gamma, and delta tocotrienols.
 Most vitamin E on the market is d, l alpha tocopherol (only one of the l of the 8 forms that exist in balance in nature).
 ‘Natural’ vitamin E, which in the test tube has greater anti-oxidant effects than synthetic vitamin E, generally refers d-alpha tocopherol (again, only one of the l of the 8 forms that exist in balance in nature).
 I believe that if one takes supplemental vitamin E, it should be in a form in which all 8 compounds are present in the supplement.
-A product which contains all 8 compounds is Tocospan® Vitamin E (a reformulation of TocoSential E), marketed by Solanova, and available at Pine Pharmacy or here.
-While 400 IU of a ‘mixed’ vitamin E product is probably safe, I suggest a daily vitamin intake of "only" 100 - 150 IU per day.
+A product which contains all 8 compounds is Tocospan® Vitamin E, marketed by Solanova here and available at Pine Pharmacy.
+While 400 IU of a ‘mixed’ vitamin E product is probably safe, I believe daily supplemental vitamin E intake of 100 - 150 IU per day is sufficient.
 Along with my multivitamin, I take Tocospan Vitamin E 400 IU, 1 capsule per week.
 E Gems Elite®, marketed by Carlson Labs®, is another vitamin E product containing all tocopherols and tocotrienols in each capsule.

 Disclaimer: the preceding is intended as educational material and not as individual treatment recommendations.